tr-igem/esmuflily/docs/internals-metadata.md

 --------

 An alist with (KEY .
-VALUE) elements for keys not defined in `glyphs` of the default metadata table.
+VALUE) elements for keys not defined in `glyphs` of the template metadata table.

 KEY selects a template: